Employee Assistance Program FAQs

 For confidentiality staff members are encouraged to make EAP appointments outside of work hours or use leave entitlements for any time off work.

 The EAP service is intended for short-term assistance and advice.
-Generally, a limit of 6 sessions per person, per year, applies.
-However, if your EAP counsellor identifies that you need more than six sessions, the counsellor will discuss options with you.
+A combined limit of four (4) sessions of counselling/Career Assist per person, per year, applies.
+However, if your EAP counsellor identifies that you need more than four sessions, the counsellor will discuss options with you.
 If you need long-term specialist assistance, the EAP counsellor may refer you.
-In some cases the EAP counsellor will advise you to contact the EAP Co-ordinator to discuss additional sessions.
-Strict confidentiality is maintained at all times.

 A staff member cannot be instructed to contact the EAP and cannot be forced to take part in any activity organised under the EAP.